Who are the Malaysians?

 Rojak culture

-Rojak is a salad of fruit and veg tossed with prawn paste, sugar and lime (try it!).
-Meaning 'mixed' in Malay, rojak is also slang for mixing different things together - which describes Malaysia's culture perfectly.
+Rojak is a salad of basically anything, tossed with a dressing typically containing some form of shrimp paste, sugar and chilli (try it!).
+Meaning 'mixed' in Malay, rojak is also slang for mixing different things together - and it describes Malaysia's culture perfectly.

 How Malaysians speak exemplifies the rojak culture.
 Their ability to switch back and forth between languages and dialects, and infuse whatever language they're speaking with words from other languages and dialects, is nothing short of amazing.